Simple Domain Generalization Methods are Strong Baselines for Open Domain Generalization: Application and Extension of DG Methods to ODG

 \subsection{Extension of CORAL and MMD}

-CORAL and MMD are simple DG methods because they only add the specific loss term to minimize the distance between feature distributions of source domains.
+CORAL and MMD are simple DG methods because they only add the specific loss term to minimize the distance between the feature distributions of source domains.
 We extend CORAL and MMD to improve the performance in ODG situations by injecting the components used in DAML.
-Different two loss functions using the Dir-mixup data augmentation and knowledge-distillated pseudo-labels are defined in DAML and minimized by alternative updates, which are complicated.
-We aim to introduce these techniques into CORAL and MMD in a simple way.
+In DAML, two different loss functions using the Dir-mixup data augmentation and knowledge-distillated pseudo-labels are defined and minimized by alternative updates, which are complicated.
+We aim to adopt a simple way to introduce these techniques into CORAL and MMD.